CaskAle/iot-workshop/README.md

 In this portion of the workshop you will create a Node-RED application on the Raspberry Pi that will collect sensor data from a device called a Sense HAT that is attached to the Raspberry Pi.
 You will then forward that data to your IoT Platform service so that it can be used by a corresponding Node-RED application that you will create in IBM Cloud.
 There are three different types of sensor data available from the Sense HAT (environment, motion, & joystick).
 However, you will only be using the environment and joystick data for this workshop.
 In addition to sending data to the IoT platform, this application will also receive commands sent from the IBM Cloud application that will control the 8x8 LED matrix that is part of the Sense HAT device.
 One command (alarm) will turn the entire matrix into a solid color that is provided as a part of the command.
 The other command (message) will scroll a text message across the LED matrix.
 The message, the text color, and the background color will all be provided as a part of the command.

-#### Flow #1 – Local testing of the Sense-HAT
+#### Flow #1 – Local testing of the Raspberry Pi and Sense-HAT

 In this first flow, you will simply send data to and revieve data from the Sense HAT in order to verify it's correct operation.

-1. Refer to the [Hardware Setup](#hardware-setup) and [Software Setup](#software-setup) sections and ensure that your Raspberry Pi is properly configured.
+1. Refer to the [Hardware Setup](#hardware-setup) and [Software Setup](#software-setup) sections and ensure that your Raspberry Pi and Sense HAT are properly installed and configured.
-1. Refer to the [Node-RED](#node-red) section and ensure that the Node-RED server is running on your Raspberry Pi.
+1. Refer to the [Node-RED](#node-red) section and ensure that the Node-RED server is started on your Raspberry Pi.
 1. Start your web browser and connect to the Node-RED server on the Raspberry Pi:
 `http://<server name/address>:1880`
-1. Using the node palette, locate the appropriate node and create a flow in your design editor that looks like this:
+1. Using the node palette, locate the appropriate nodes and create a flow in your design editor that looks like this:
 ![pi-flow-1](/images/pi-flow-1.png)
 **Note:** An exact match to this image is not required.
 You can place the nodes wherever you like in the editor.
 1. Configure the nodes:
-   - The `Sense HAT` input node is reponsible for collecting sensor data from the actual device and forwarding it on.
+   - The `Sense HAT` input node is reponsible for collecting sensor data from the actual device, plasing it into a msg object and forwarding it on.
 In this case it goes to a debug node.
-Double clicking the node will open the configuration panel.
-In that panel, you will see that you can set which sensor data you are interested in.
-In this workshop we will not be using **motion** sensor data so, uncheck that box.
+Double clicking on any node will open the settings for that node.
+In the settings for the Sense HAT node, you will see that you can set which sensor data you are interested in.
+In this workshop we will not be using the motion sensor data so, **uncheck Motion Events**.
-   - The `debug` node is used to
+   - The `debug` node is used to allow a developer the opportunity to inspect the message data that is flowing through the application.
+Debug nodes can be placed anywhere in the flow to provide the developer the opportunity to validate that the message looks the way it should.
+The settings for the debug node allow you to determine just how much of the msg object you want to see.
+In this case, we are interested in the entire message so set **Output** to **complete msg object**
-   - The `inject` node
+   - The `Sense HAT` output node is used to control the LED matrix on the actual Sense HAT device and expects to receive message object in a specific format based upon the desired output on the LED.
+There are no configuration settings for this node as the message object expected will be created by the inject nodes.
-   To set the entire matrix to a color:
+   - The `inject` node is a way to create a message object and insert it into the application flow.
+It is useful for testing an application flow by inserting sample messages in order to verify correct application results.
+In this case, the message object that is created will go directly to the Sense HAT output node.
+In this flow, your inject nodes will create two specific message objects.

-   `msg.payload` to `*,*,color`
+     The first sets the entire LED matrix to a specific color (eg. "red").
+To do this, you set the **msg.payload** of the msg object to a **string** value of **\*,\*,color**.
+Use this message format for the *Alarm* and the *Off* inject nodes.

-     To scroll a message across the screen:
+     **Note:** The color specified can be any of the well-known [HTML colour names](https://en.wikipedia.org/wiki/Web_colors#HTML_color_names) (eg. red or aquamarine).
+In addition, off is a valid color.

-   `msg.payload` to `display message`
+     The second scrolls a message across the screen.
+In order to do this, there are three variables in the message object that must be set to string values:
-   `msg.payload` to `text color`
+     Set **msg.payload** to the message you wish to display.
-   `msg.payload` to `background color`
+     Set **msg.color** to the desired text color.
-   Colors can be...
+     Set **msg.background** to the desired background color.
-   - The `Sense HAT` output node sends a specifically constructed message out to the Sense HAT LED matrix.
-There are no configuration settings for this node.
-The data package is created by the inject nodes and then sent straight through.
+     **Hint:**  Use the `+add` button in the inject node settings to set multiple variable values.
+Use the `x` button to delete uneeded values.

-1. Click the deploy button to execute this test flow and verify that the Sense HAT is working properly.
+1. At this point you should be able to test the flow.
+Click the deploy button to execute this test flow and verify that the Sense HAT is working properly.
-   - In the information panel select the debug tab (it looks like a bug).
-At this point, you should see a tremendous amount of data flowing into your debug node from the Sense HAT node.
+   - In the information panel to the right of your design palette, select the debug tab (it looks like a bug).
+At this point, you should see a tremendous amount of data scrolling by.
+This is coming from the debug node.
    - Stop the debug output by clicking green button on the right side of the debug node and the data in the debug panel will stop scrolling.
    - Take a minute to examine the debug output.
 You will see that each message has a topic and a payload.
-Notice that the topic will match one of the two data types that the Sense HAT reports (environment & joystick).
+Notice that the topic will match one of the two sensors that the Sense HAT is configured to report (environment & joystick).
    **Note:** You will only see joystick topics when you actually use the Sense HAT joystick.
-   - Test the LED by clicking the buttons on the left side of the inject nodes.
+   - Test the LED by clicking the buttons on the left side of the inject nodes to actually inject the message.
 If properly configured, the LED on the Sense HAT will respond by performing the requested action.

 #### Flow #2 – Send Sensor Data to IBM Cloud